Montana Tucker And Lele Pons Channel Jennifer Lopez And Shakira For A Dance-Off Inspired By The Super Bowl

 In the caption of her post, Montana asked her followers whether they’re rooting for the San Francisco 49ers or the Kansas City Chiefs to win Super Bowl LIV.
 She also pitted JLo and Shakira against each other.

 Over the span of two hours, Montana and Lele’s video garnered over 102,000 likes.
-Montana’s Instagram followers also took the comments section of her post to share their thoughts about the video and answer her questions.
+Montana’s Instagram followers also took to the comments section of her post to share their thoughts about the video and answer her questions.

 “Yassss you guys killed this,” wrote one admirer.